 - Consulting firms such as Deloitte

 - Software and computing companies such as IBM, IRESS and Quantium

 - Large financial services providers including ANZ and NAB

-- Academic and public research institutions such as universities and the CSIRO
+- Universities and public research institutions such as the CSIRO

 Technical and professional skills